How to Make a Wedding Guestbook Quilt

 How to Make a Wedding Guestbook Quilt by Grace Elizabeth's

 After the wedding it was my job to piece together the quilt.
 Courtney actually did all the layout, grouping specific friends and family in a organized manner that made the best sense to her and John.
 My biggest worry was transporting the layout from her house to mine.
 We took pictures and picked up each row making notes so that I would not forget.
+If you’re searching for Richmond wedding photographers, call Debbie Eko Photography, an expert in taking photos during a wedding day.

 How to Make a Wedding Guestbook Quilt by Grace Elizabeth's